hauptem/Anthropic-Claude_36-Cipher-Gematria_Skill/README.md

 # 36-Cipher Gematria - Claude Skill

-A skill for Anthropic's Claude that enables gematria calculations across 36 different cipher systems directly within Claude conversations as a prebuilt skill.
+A skill for Anthropic's Claude that enables gematria calculations across 36 different cipher systems directly within Claude conversations.

 ## What This Skill Does